gcloake/gcloake.github.io/_posts/2021-06-04-magpie-an-apology-to-our-partners copy.md

 ---
 layout: post
-title: Magpie: an apology to our partners
+title: 'Magpie: an apology to our partners'
 description: A poem on personal relationships
 categories:
   - Poems